Title: Army Staff Sergeant, World War II; gas meter mechanic

 They raised their boys, Andrew, William, Michael, John, and Joseph, at 2841 Winton Street in the West Passyunk neighborhood where William would walk to his work as a boilermaker at the Atlantic Oil Refinery.
 Just up the block at 28th and Snyder Ave. was The Assumption of the Holy Virgin Russian Orthodox Church, which served as the focal point of this tightly knit ethnic community.

 After the birth of this John came Joseph in 1924, and with the Depression a few years later, the three older boys were all working, while their father held onto his job at the refinery.
 When the war in Europe escalated, John watched as his brother Andrew enlisted on February 11, 1941.
-On Saturday, December 6, 1941, he did the same, not knowing the next day would bring shocking news from a Hawaiian naval base called Pearl Harbor.
+On Saturday, December 6, 1941, he did the same, not knowing the next day would bring shocking news from the Hawaiian naval base at Pearl Harbor.

 While Andrew spent nearly five years in the Army Air Corps, he never left American soil.
 John was stateside for close to two and a half years before the Air Corps took him to the China/Burma/India Theater, where he was a staff sergeant from April 1944-November 1945.
 The Brasko boys were not big, which may have given them an advantage in airplanes; both were 5’7” and 120 pounds.
 Their younger brother Joseph weighed the same but was an inch taller when he joined the regular Army right out of high school.
 He went with the 29th Division on the D-Day invasion, and was wounded a few weeks later in Normandy.